sticky/unreal-vr-template/README.md

 #### Install

-Android Studio 4.0 comes with a pre-installed Java version `1.8` ([or 8](https://www.oracle.com/java/technologies/javase/jdk8-naming.html)).
+Android Studio `4.0` comes with a pre-installed Java version `1.8` ([or 8](https://www.oracle.com/java/technologies/javase/jdk8-naming.html)).
 We use this install for our Unreal Engine builds.
-It is located in the Application directory, such as _/Applications/Android Studio.app/Contents/jre/jdk/Contents/Home_.
+It is located wherever your app is installed, such as _/Applications/Android Studio.app/Contents/jre/jdk/Contents/Home_.

-> Beware: the white-space character in the app name can be an issue for Unreal Engine settings
+> Beware: the white-space character in the app name can be an issue for Unreal Engine settings and terminal commands

-Unreal Engine 5 will automatically install `gradle v6.1.1` during the build/packaging process.
-This seems most compatible with `java 1.8`, but we have also seen `java 11.x` work.
+Unreal Engine `5.0` will automatically install Gradle `6.1.1` in order to handle the packaging process.
+This seems most compatible with Java `1.8`, but we have also seen Java `11.x` work.
 Proceed at you own risk.

 #### Configure

-You should ensure that the `JAVA_HOME` environment variable is set in you shell, and that it matches the same version and path as the one you reference in any Unreal Engine Project Settings.
+You should ensure that the `JAVA_HOME` environment variable is set in your shell and that it matches the same version and path as the one you reference in any Unreal Engine Project Settings.

-We use `jenv` to handle this, see Tips section below.
+We use `jenv` to handle this, see [Tips > Environment Management](#environment-management) section below.

 #### Tips